haileyraehughes89/challenge-5-Third-Party-APIs/README.md

 ### Current Day:
 jquery syntax was used to call the paragraph element with the id currentDay. the current date was assigned to this variable and formatted into a string to show only the month, day and year.

+### Timeblocks:
+Business hours were hard coded into the HTML.
+However, each div element that was in the row time-block class was assigned an id which was the 24 hour conversion of the standard business hour.